 Members are approved by the President.
 Faculty, Officers of Administration, and Classified Staff members serve three-year terms (staggered).
 Students typically serve one-year terms although two-year appointments are encouraged.
 Ex-officio appointments are indefinite.

 Each member, including ex-officio members, is entitled to vote at all meetings.

 Because some appointments are not made until after the beginning of fall term, the committee from the previous year may remain in place until the new committee has its first meeting.

-The chair of the Campus Planning Committee is selected from committee members during the spring term for the upcoming academic year by majority vote and approved by the President.
-The chair serves a one-year term.
+The chair of the Campus Planning Committee is selected from committee members by majority vote and approved by the President.
+This typically occurs during the fall term for the upcoming academic year.
+The chair serves a one-year term and cannot serve more than three consecutive years.
 The chair presides at all meetings, is responsible for appointing subcommittee members and is responsible for appointing user group members for individual development projects.
 In the event the chair is unable to attend a meeting, the chair may designate a temporary replacement to preside over the meeting.